 Amy Cohen Varela

-Andreas Roepstorff is a professor in cognition, communication and culture at the department of Culture and Society and the department of Clinical Medicine at Aarhus University, Denmark.
-He works at the interface between anthropology, cognitive science and neuroscience, ans is equally interested in the workings of the mind and brain, and in how cognitive science and brain imaging, as fields of knowledge production, relate to other scientific and public fields.
+Andreas Roepstorff is a professor in cognition, communication, and culture and at the department of Culture and Society and the department of Clinical Medicine at Aarhus University, Denmark.
+In April 2022, Professor Roepstorff was appointed to the position of head of the School of Culture and Society at Aarhus University.
+In this role, he is responsible for continuing the process of positive development within the school.
+On an academic level, Professor Roepstorff works at the interface between anthropology, cognitive science and neuroscience, and is equally interested in the workings of the mind and brain, and in how cognitive science and brain imaging, as fields of knowledge production, relate to other scientific and public fields.
 He has formal training in social anthropology and in neurobiology and has published both within these disciplines as well as in various collaborations across other fields.
 He is the director of the Interacting Minds Centre at Aarhus University and is involved in a number of transdisciplinary collaborations, focusing on aspects of human interaction.
 He has a long-standing research interest in cognitive aspects of contemplative practices.

 Roshi Joan Halifax